Vegard Høghaug Larsen

 Speaking of Inflation: The Influence of Fed Speeches on Expectations

 This paper examines the ability of the Federal Reserve (Fed) to influence expectations of economic agents via speeches of FOMC members and regional Fed presidents.
 Using textual analysis, we extract an inflationary pressure index from the speeches and show that soft information about inflation impacts expectations of households, professional forecasters, and market participants.
 This effect is stronger after the Great Financial Crisis.
 We compute a measure of hawkishness of the FOMC members based on their speeches and find that professional forecasters anticipate inflation to be lower when FOMC speakers are perceived to be more willing to fight inflation.
-In contrast, households increase their inflation expectations when FOMC members talk about rising inflation regardless of the policy preference of the speaker.
+We rationalize our results through a small New Keynesian model featuring dispersed information in which the private sector solves a signal extraction problem from past and present inflation forecasts of the monetary authority.

 Climate change and commodity currencies: Measuring transition risk with word embeddings